 You may have heard that peanuts should be avoided during pregnancy.
-This is because the government previously advised women that they may want to avoid eating peanuts if there was a history of allergy (such as asthma, eczema, hay fever, food allergy or other types of allergy) in their child's immediate family.
+This is because the government previously advised women to avoid eating peanuts if there was a history of allergy (such as asthma, eczema, hay fever, food allergy) in their child's immediate family.

-This advice has now been changed because the latest research has shown that there is no clear evidence showing that eating peanuts during pregnancy affects the chances of your baby developing a peanut allergy.
+This advice has now been changed because the latest research has shown no clear evidence that eating peanuts during pregnancy affects the chances of your baby developing a peanut allergy.

 Milk and yogurt in pregnancy

 Stick to pasteurised or UHT (ultra-heat treated) milk – sometimes also called long-life milk.

 If only raw (unpasteurised) milk is available, boil it first.
 Don't drink unpasteurised goats' or sheep's milk or eat foods made from them, such as soft goats' cheese.